Skip to main content

 • have care group agreement

-• be submitted to the Research team with appendix A
+• be submitted to the research governance team for registration using appendix A

 6 Appendices

-6.1 Appendix A Registration of service evaluation form
+6.1 Appendix A registration of service evaluation form (post care group approval)

 By applying the simple rules below, you will get a reasonable indication of the type of data collection activity you want to embark on and whether you need to use a local policy on the introduction of new treatments and techniques.